How Long Does the Adoption Process Take?

 Your Adoption Profile

-Use pictures, video, and a thoughtful “Dear Birth Mother” letter to create a high-quality adoption profile.
+Use pictures, text, and video to create a high-quality adoption profile.
 Be authentic and honest about who you are, what kind of parents you hope to be, and your vision for life as an adoptive family.
 The more birth mothers who browse your profile, the better your chances of finding that perfect match!

-The adoption professionals at Lifetime will help you develop a profile that best showcases what you have to offer a child.
+The adoption professionals at Lifetime will help you develop a profile and adoption video that best showcases what you have to offer a child.

 Your Adoption Preferences

-Type of Adoption – You can choose between closed, semi-open, or open adoption.
-Most birth mothers are interested in an open adoption plan that includes updates and some form of future contact with her child.
+Type of Adoption – Most birth mothers are interested in an open adoption plan that includes updates and some form of future contact with their child.
 Be honest with your adoption professional about the commitment you are willing to make.

 • Age